-Code of Business Conduct

-Accounting Matters 45

-Reporting of Potential Violations of the Code, Law, Reg Company's Employees
+Reporting of Potential Violations of the Code, Law, Regulation, or Company Po • •

+Company's Employees 43

-The ICRA Integrity Hotline for Company's Employees
+The ICRA Integrity Hotline for Company's Employees 43

-Non-Retaliation
+Non-Retaliation 43

-Investigations of Suspected Violations
+Investigations of Suspected Violations 44

-Enforcement of the Code
+Enforcement of the Code 44

-Waivers of the Code 46
+Waivers of the Code 44

-No Rights Created 46
+No Rights Created 44

-Key Contact Information
+Key Contact Information 45

-ICRA Legal Department
+ICRA Legal Department 45

-ICRA Compliance Department
+ICRA Compliance Department 45

-Company's Legal and Compliance Department
+Company's Legal and Compliance Department 45

-ICRA Human Resource Department
+ICRA Human Resource Department 45

-Company's Human Resource Department
+Company's Human Resource Department 46

-ICRA Integrity Hotline
+ICRA Integrity Hotline 46

-CONTROLLE

 The Code is a statement of guiding principles and policies for individual and business conduct and does not, in any way, constitute an employment contract or an assurance of continued employment.
 Rights as an employee and Company's rights as an employer are governed by the laws of the jurisdiction of employment, the work rules of your employing unit, and your individual written employment contract, if any.
 [Employment by Company is employment at will, unless agreed upon otherwise in an express, written employment agreement.]
 Employment at will means that the employee may terminate his or her employment at any time, for any reason or no reason at all, and the Company may terminate employment at any time, for any legitimate reason or no reason at all, but not for an unlawful reason.
 Where employment is at will, no oral representation by any Company employee with respect to continued employment can alter this relationship.
-In the event that any provision of this Code conflicts with any provision in your individual written employment contract, the provisions in your individual written employment contract, the are more restrictive than this Code, be advised that the provisions in those policies will prevail.
+In the event that any provision of this Code conflicts with any provision in your individual written employment contract will prevail.
+In addition, to the extent that the Company adopts or revises any policies that are more restrictive than this Code, be advised that the provisions in those policies will prevail.